ChristianKohlberg/quantile_lstm/readme.md

 ### Usage
 the code is taken from: http://www.business-science.io/timeseries-analysis/2018/04/18/keras-lstm-sunspots-time-series-prediction.html

-The model has been given a custom loss function for quantile regression.
+The model has been given a custom loss function for quantile regression (pinball loss function as approximation to be exactly).

 It was designed as a proof of concept of implementing asymmetric cost functions in lstm models.